 The installer script copies this file into the jbpm-console WAR before the WAR is installed on the server.
-If you have already run the installer, it is recommended to stop the installer and clean it first using and before continuing.
+If you have already run the installer, it is recommended to stop the installer and clean it first using and ant clean.demo before continuing.